Keysight/java-trsfile/README.md

         it can be beneficial to force floats by calling Trace.forceFloatCoding() for the first trace.

 ### Using the TRS V2 additions
 As of release 2.0, two additional provisions were added to the .trs format: Trace Set Parameters and Trace Parameters.
 Note that TRS V2 is backwards compatible with TRS V1.
-However, as can be expected, the additional information is lost.
+However, as can be expected, the additional information will not be available when using a pre-V2 reader.
 #### Trace Set Parameters
 Trace Set Parameters are user-defined key value pairs that can be used to save global information about the trace set.
 The following types of data can be used (also found in com.riscure.trs.parameter.ParameterTypes):